Interview by University of South Wales - Music Business, October 2020

 2013 saw her music video to 'Dancefloor,' which she worked on with director Chris Brooker, go viral resulting in the video being playlisted throughout summer on SKY TV's Channel AKA.
 In 2015 BEKAH caught the attention of BBC Introducing presenter Andrew Marston who selected her as second on his ‘One's To Watch’ list.

-BEKAH received her first BBC Radio 1 play on Huw Stephen's show the following year.
+BEKAH received her first BBC Radio 1 play on Huw Stephen's show in 2016.
 Andrew has continued to champion her music resulting in consistent support from BBC radio both regionally and nationally.

 ● Who is Bekah in 3 words?